18 March 2025

 Perry Glass Studio Expansion Ignites Norfolk’s Art Scene

-Norfolk’s Perry Glass Studio, part of the Chrysler Museum of Art, is ready to show the world its highly anticipated expansion, a $30 million project that triples its size and significantly enhances its capabilities.
+Norfolk’s Perry Glass Studio, part of the Chrysler Museum of Art, has recently undergone a highly anticipated expansion, a $30 million project that triples its size and significantly enhances its capabilities.
 The newly renovated 32,000 square-foot space at 245 Grace St. in Downtown Norfolk will help elevate the studio’s position as a premier glass art destination and expand opportunities for both local and visiting artists as well as the community.

 The recent expansion, roughly six years in the making, helps the studio deal with previous capacity constraints while allowing for a broader range of programming, said Ashley Grove Mars, Director of Communications for the Chrysler Museum.